• Skip to primary navigation

 • Drinking water, infused or not, is good for you as it comes with numerous health benefits!

-Let us explore the health benefits of drinking ginger, lemon, mint, and cucumber water further by looking at the individual components.
+Let us explore the benefits of drinking this ginger infused water further by looking at the individual components.

 • Ginger has been used for ages as a home remedy for nausea, stomach issues, and to treat inflammation.
 It has antibacterial, antiviral, and anti-inflammatory properties.
 It is also a carminative and helps reduce gas and improve digestion.
 A large cross-sectional study from 2017 suggested that the consumption of ginger helps boost the immune system.
 It also has phenolic compounds which help in easing nausea.
 Several in vitro studies have shown that ginger and its active components inhibit the growth and spread of colorectal cancer.

 • Cucumber has a high water content and is low in calories.
 It has potential antidiabetic, lipid-lowering, and antioxidant activity.
 It also has a cleansing action within the body, as it has been shown to remove accumulated pockets of waste and chemical toxins.
-A recent study suggests that cucumbers have anti-inflammatory properties.
-Cucumbers also contain silica, which is good for the skin as it is anti-aging.
+A study on cucumbers suggests that they have anti-inflammatory properties.
+They also contain silica, which is good for the skin as it is anti-aging.

 • Lemon - lemons and other citrus fruits are excellent sources of vitamin C, and other key minerals and vitamins such as potassium, folate, magnesium, and vitamin A. Lemons also contain polyphenols, which play a major role in protecting against chronic diseases.